 - Paper must have been written for an undergraduate course at Niagara University within the last three semesters, or be an original piece of writing.

-- For first-year students: Paper must exhibit high-quality research and appropriate documentation; or must closely examine a primary text about women or women's issues; or must critically examine a woman's issue.
+- First-year students: Paper must exhibit high-quality research and appropriate documentation; or must closely examine a primary text about women or women's issues; or must critically examine a woman's issue.

-- For sophomores, juniors, and seniors: Paper must exhibit high-quality research and include appropriate documentation.
+- Sophomores, juniors, and seniors: Paper must exhibit high-quality research and include appropriate documentation.

 - Paper must exhibit high-quality writing and include a clear thesis.